Predicting the number density of heavy seed massive black holes due to an intense Lyman-Werner field: Abstract

 \section{Abstract}

 The recent detections of a large number of candidate active galactic nuclei at high redshift (i.e. $z \gtrsim 4$) has increased speculation that heavy seed massive black hole formation may be a required pathway.
 Here we re-implement the so-called Lyman-Werner (LW) channel model of \cite{Dijkstra_2014} to calculate the expected number density of massive black holes formed through this channel.
-We further enhance this model by extracting information relevant to the model from the \renaissance simulation suite. \renaissance is a high-resolution suite of simulations ideally positioned to probe the high-$z$ universe.
+We further enhance this model by extracting information relevant to the model from the \texttt{Renaissance} simulation suite. \texttt{Renaissance} is a high-resolution suite of simulations ideally positioned to probe the high-$z$ Universe.
 Finally, we compare the LW-only channel against other models in the literature.
 We find that the LW-only channel results in a peak number density of massive black holes of approximately $\rm{10^{-4} \ cMpc^{-3}}$ at $z \sim 10$.
 Given the growth requirements and the duty cycle of active galactic nuclei, this means that the LW-only is likely incompatible with recent JWST measurements and can, at most, be responsible for only a small subset of high-$z$ active galactic nuclei.
-Other models from the literature seem therefore better positioned, at present, to explain the high frequency of massive black holes at high $z$.
+Other models from the literature (e.g. rapid assembly; relative velocities between baryons and dark matter) seem therefore better positioned, at present, to explain the high frequency of massive black holes at high $z$.

 \keywords{Early Universe, Galaxy Formation, Black Holes}